 Blackhills Quarry is situated approximately 5 miles South West of Fraserburgh, near the village of Tyrie, off the A98.
-Here we produce one of the best building sands in Scotland along with other sand and gravel.
-Again, our sand and gravel is washed through a scrubber-mill (as it is at Howe of Byth) and our building sand is washed through a hydro-cyclone plant which is widely regarded as the best washing plant available.
+Here we produce one of the best building sands in Scotland along with other specialist sands.
+Our building sand is washed through a hydro-cyclone plant which is widely regarded as the best washing plant available.

 What are the benefits of using washed building sand?

 Some of the many benefits include better workability, ie. because the clay is washed out, the sand is less sticky and it also improves the performance of the mortar by making it effectively stronger (because of the reduced water demand) and also it will adhere better to walls when being used as a plastering sand.

 Also manufactured at Blackhills Quarry are our [Specialist Sands] for sports pitches, bowling greens, golf courses, etc. For additional information please click on [Specialist Sands and Growing Mediums].

 Methlick Quarry is located approximately 1 mile East of Methlick.
 A range of sizes of aggregate from 5mm grit to 40mm stone are produced here.
 We also produce Type 1 sub-base and larger crushed stone.
 As well as concrete sand, there is washed building sand imported from our Blackhills Quarry.

 Sand and gravel washing plant at Memsie Quarry.

 Located 3 miles south of Fraserburgh we produce washed building sand, concrete sand and 10,14 and 20mm aggregates from our new state of the art washing, screening and crushing facility.
 Also available is type 1 imported from our Cottonhill Quarry.